twest72/grails3-test-polymer/README.md

 # grails3-test-polymer
-Short test with grals 3 and polymer.
+Short test with grails 3 and polymer.